Lorem ipsum dolor sit amet consectetur

 Invest in a duffel drybag

-They’re just better.
-Bill’s Bags are durable and less expensive, but holding a massive 110L or 65L bag upright while rifling through it trying to find your toiletry bag sucks.
-Solution?
-Get a duffel bag.
-These open on the longest dimension (horizontally?) and make it easy to find exactly what you’re looking for – because you can see it all immediately in front of you instead of staring into a deep dark pit of a Bill’s Bag
+Bill’s Bags are durable and less expensive, and have been the river trip classic for years.
+If you don't like the idea of holding a massive 110L or 65L bag upright while rifling through it trying to find your toiletry bag, try their duffel bag model.
+These open on the longest dimension (horizontally) and make it easy to find exactly what you’re looking for.

 Put items you really want to keep dry in separate sacks